Area rule of velocity circulation in two-dimensional instability-driven turbulence beyond the inertial range: Summary and discussion

 In the previous proof, we did not consider the effect of the general external force $\boldsymbol{F}$ in the equation (\ref{general momentum equation}).
 In fact, if and only if the external force $\boldsymbol{F}$ satisfies the condition

-(\ref{area rule}) is the solution of the loop equation, which means the area rule is correct.
-Therefore, if someone wants to test the area rule through experiments, the experimenter needs to try to make the driving force satisfy (\ref{Condition of external force}) as much as possible, or make the driving force satisfy (\ref{Condition of external force}) within a certain scale range, and then test the generalized area rule within this scale range.
+(\ref{area rule}) is the solution of the loop equation, which means the area rule can be correct.
+Therefore, if someone wants to test the area rule through experiments, the experimenter needs to try to make the driving force satisfy (\ref{Condition of external force}) as much as possible, or make the driving force satisfy (\ref{Condition of external force}) within a certain scale range, and then test the area rule within this scale range.

-We discussed the applicability of the area rule to complex loops based on numerical results.
+We discussed the applicability of the area rule to $8$-loops based on numerical results.
 Similar to \cite{Iyer2019}, we confirmed that the area rule applies to $8$-loops and that the shape of the normalized PDF depends on the scalar sum of areas rather than the vector sum.
-However, for general complex loops, we were unable to define the equivalent area of the complex loop, which requires further research in the future.\\

-\textbf{Acknowledgment} The authors appreciate helpful discussions with Xi Chen, Katepalli R. Sreenivasan, Jian-Jun Tao and Hang-Yu Zhu.
-We acknowledge financial support from the National Natural Science Foundation of China, grant numbers 12272006, 12472219 and 42361144844, and from the Laoshan Laboratory under grant numbers LSKJ202202000, LSKJ202300100.
+The statistical properties of circulations on more general complex loops remain to be investigated. \\